fabric8io/fabric8-pipeline-library/ReadMe.md

   </a>
 </p>

-The idea is to try promote sharing of workflows across projects where it makes sense.
+The idea is to try promote sharing of scripts across projects where it makes sense.

 You can then either